mr4tt/zotbot/README.md

 - [Mechanical Watch – Bartosz Ciechanowski](https://ciechanow.ski/mechanical-watch/) - Interactive article explaining how a mechanical watch works.

 - [Discord Should Remove Usernames Entirely](https://erikmcclure.com/blog/discord-should-remove-usernames/) - Discord's Recent Announcement made a lot of people mad, mostly because of Hyrum's Law - users were relying on unintended observable behavior in the original username system, and are mad that their use-cases are being broken despite very good evidence that the current system is problematic.
 I think the major issue here is that Discord didn't go far e...

-- [A literary history of fake texts in Apple's marketing materials](https://maxread.substack.com/p/a-literary-history-of-fake-texts) - Exploring the Applecore style

 - [[109] Data Falsificada (Part 1): "Clusterfake"](https://datacolada.org/109) - This is the introduction to a four-part series of posts detailing evidence of fraud in four academic papers co-authored by Harvard Business School Professor Francesca Gino.
 In 2021, we and a team of anonymous researchers examined a number of studies co-authored by Gino, because we had concerns that they contained fraudulent data.
 We discovered evide...